 Click on the icon and Excel will open a smaller Edit Series window.
 Now simply click the first start date in your task table and drag your mouse down to the last start date.
 This highlights all of the start dates for your tasks and inputs them into your Gantt chart.
 Make sure you have not mistakenly highlighted the header or any extra cells.

-, which will return you to the previous window called Edit Series.
+iii.
+When finished, click on the arrow icon again.
+This will return you to the previous window called Edit Series.
 Once here, click OK.
 Your Gantt should now look like this:

 4. Add the durations of your tasks to the Gantt chart.

-Stay in the Select Data Source window and re-click the Add button to bring up Excel's Edit Series window.
+a) Stay in the Select Data Source window and re-click the Add button to bring up Excel's Edit Series window.
 Here is where you will add the duration data to your Gantt chart.

-In the Edit Series window, click in the empty field under the title Series Name and then in your task table again, on the column header that reads Duration.
+b) In the Edit Series window, click in the empty field under the title Series Name and then in your task table again, on the column header that reads Duration.

-To exit, click again on the small spreadsheet icon with the black arrow, which will return you to the previous window.
+d) To exit, click again on the small spreadsheet icon with the black arrow, which will return you to the previous window.
 Select OK and you should now be back in the Select Data Source window.
 Click OK again to update your Gantt chart which should now look something like this:

 5. Add the descriptions of your tasks to the Gantt chart.

-Right-click on one of the blue bars in the Gantt chart, then click on Select Data again to bring up the Select Data Source window.
+a) Right-click on one of the blue bars in the Gantt chart, then click on Select Data again to bring up the Select Data Source window.

-On the right side of Excel's Data Source window, you will see a table named Horizontal (Category) Axis Labels.
+b) On the right side of Excel's Data Source window, you will see a table named Horizontal (Category) Axis Labels.
 Select the Edit button to bring up a smaller Axis Label windows.

-Again, click on the small spreadsheet icon.
+c) Again, click on the small spreadsheet icon.
 Then click on the first name of your tasks (in our example, the first task description is "Preparatory Phase") and select them all.
 Be careful not to include the name of the column itself.
 When you are done, exit this window by clicking on the small black arrow icon again.

-Click OK and then OK again to exit the Select Data Source window.
+d) Click OK and then OK again to exit the Select Data Source window.
 Now your Gantt chart should have the correct task descriptions next to their respective bars, and should look something like this:

 Up to this point, you have really built a Stacked bar chart.
 Now we need to format it so it looks like a Gantt chart.
 To do that, we must make the blue parts of each task bar transparent so only the orange parts will be visible.
 These will become the tasks of your Gantt chart.

-To select all of the task bars at once, click on the blue part of any bar in your Gantt chart, then right-click and select Format Data Series, which will bring up the Format Data Series window in Excel.
+a) To select all of the task bars at once, click on the blue part of any bar in your Gantt chart, then right-click and select Format Data Series, which will bring up the Format Data Series window in Excel.

-In the Format Data Series task pane, click on the Fill & Line icon (it looks like a paint can) to get the Fill & Line options.
+b) In the Format Data Series task pane, click on the Fill & Line icon (it looks like a paint can) to get the Fill & Line options.
 Under Fill, tick the No Fill radial button and, under Border, choose the No Line option.
 Don't close the Format Data Series task pane because you're going to use it in the next step.

 Your Gantt chart should now look like this:

-You will probably notice that the tasks on your Gantt chart are listed in reverse, with the last task on top of the Gantt chart and the first task listed at the bottom.
+c) You will probably notice that the tasks on your Gantt chart are listed in reverse, with the last task on top of the Gantt chart and the first task listed at the bottom.
 However, you can easily arrange them in counter direction in Excel.

 i.
 To do so, click on the list of tasks along the vertical axis of your Gantt chart.
 This will select them all and it will also open the Format Axis task pane.